thanhnguyentang/thanhnguyentang.github.io/blogs/read_map.md

 # Good environment vibes

-A random batch of samples with good environment vibes to do world-class research.
+A batch of random samples of good environment vibes to do world-class research.
 <!-- I can feel the vibes. -->
 * [Empirical Inference at Max Planc Institute for Intelligence Systems](https://ei.is.tuebingen.mpg.de/publications)
 * [Machine Learning Group at Cambridge](http://mlg.eng.cam.ac.uk/pub/)